4 PUBLIC POLICY REQUIREMENTS, OBJECTIVES AND OTHER APPROPRIATION MANDATES

 research using hESCs derived from other sources, including somatic cell nuclear transfer, parthenogenesis, and/or

-IVF embryos created for research purposes, is also prohibited in NIH funded research.
+IVF embryos created for research purposes, is also prohibited.

 4.1.14 Human Fetal Tissue Research